 THE TRIGLAV LAKES VALLEY

-Often referred to as The Seven Lakes Valley, even though there are actually more than seven lakes.
+Often referred to as The Seven Lakes Valley (although there are actually more than seven lakes).
 The number of the lakes is connected with our oral literature, and not with the actual number itself.
 The legends are still alive in this lovely alpine scenery…have you heard about Zlatorog, an ibex with golden horns?

 The Valley boasts an interesting flora and fauna, fossils and Alpine animals.
-Colorful flowers and turquoise lakes among the rugged mountain landscape is true fairy-tale scenery.
+Colourful flowers and turquoise lakes among the rugged mountain landscape is true fairy-tale scenery.

 There are trails from all sides approaching the valley – from easy to moderate or challenging – choose your level and leave the rest to us!
 Triglav lakes valley is also part of our Hut to hut tour.